Multiuser debugging via Xdebug proxies

 To be able to start a debugging session, you'll need to have a DBGp proxy running on a server that can be reached by the web server itself as well as all developer machines.
 We can install the proxy on the web server, on a machine in the same network, or a machine accessible via an SSH tunnel.

-Download the dbgpProxy exeсutable file for your platform on the DBGp Proxy Tool downloads page.
+Download the dbgpProxy executable file for your platform on the DBGp Proxy Tool downloads page.

 Start the DBGp proxy either on the web server or on a machine that can communicate both with the web server and all developer machines.
 The DBGp proxy executable accepts two main arguments:

--s: the port to listen on for debugger engine (server) connections
+-i: the host and the port to listen on for IDE (client) connections

--i: the port to listen on for IDE (client) connections
+-s: the host and the port to listen on for debugger engine (server) connections

 See DBGp Proxy Tool documentation for details.